 The very fact that judicial opinions refer to the oath so extensively indicates its status as a symbolic marker imbued with profound social meaning derived from generations upon generations of medical students swearing to follow its words.
-A kind of secondary performance effect of the Hippocratic Oath thus emerges beyond the linguistic performance effect of Hippocratic Oath thus emerges beyond the linguistic performativity it may possess in certain circumstances.
+A kind of secondary performance effect of the Hippocratic Oath thus emerges beyond the linguistic performance effect of Hippocratic Oath thus emerges beyond the linguistic performance effect of Hippocratic Oath thus emerges beyond the linguistic performativity it may possess in certain circumstances.
 This additional character that the oath assumes is, in Austin nomenclature, prelocutionary159.
-Prelocutionary acts may be referred to those acts that we bring
+Prelocutionary acts may be refered to those acts that we bring about or achieve by saying something160, acase in pointby convincing, persuading, deterring, suprising and misleading161.